Pinoy Family Recipes

 How To Cook Chicken Adobo

-In the same pan, add a bit more oil if needed, then sauté the minced ginger, minced garlic, and diced onion.
-Cook them until they are fragrant and the onion becomes translucent.
+In the same pan, add a bit of oil if needed.
+Sauté 1 tablespoon minced ginger, 1 tablespoon minced garlic, and 1 chopped onion.
+Cook until the onion softens and everything becomes aromatic.

-Add the seared chicken thighs back into the pan.
-Pour in the rest of the marinade mixture.
-Add a cup of water, five pieces of bay leaves, and a teaspoon of whole black pepper.
-Stir everything together, cover the pan, and bring it to a boil.
+Return the seared chicken to the pan.
+Pour in the leftover marinade and add 1 cup of water.
+Toss in 5 dried bay leaves and 1 teaspoon whole black peppercorns.
+Stir everything together and bring to a gentle boil.

-Add a tablespoon of sugar to the pan and let the adobo simmer until the sauce thickens to your desired consistency.
-This should take a few more minutes, and the sauce will become rich and flavorful.
+Sprinkle 1 tablespoon of sugar into the pan and let the adobo simmer uncovered.
+Allow the sauce to reduce and thicken to your desired consistency.
+This usually takes 5 to 10 more minutes.

-Once the sauce has thickened, turn off the heat.
-Transfer the chicken adobo to a serving plate.
-Serve it hot with steamed rice and enjoy this classic Filipino dish!
+Turn off the heat.
+Serve the chicken adobo hot with steamed white rice, and enjoy the savory-sour goodness of this Filipino classic.

 Chicken adobo serve in a round white plate.